vinicius0026/blog/_posts/2020-06-10-hapi-guide-why-hapi-and-intro.md

 Despite of not figuring on the top of popularity ranks for Node.js frameworks, Hapi has an incredible ecosystem of modules that make developing web applications a breeze.
 Many of these modules are maintained by core contributors to Hapi itself and are part of the Hapi Github organization and Npm's Hapi namespace.

+This ecosystem makes it much easier when adding a new functionality to you application.
+Are you serving static files?
+[Inert](https://github.com/hapijs/inert) will do it for you.
+Need to add websockets functionality, [Nes](https://github.com/hapijs/nes) gets you covered.
+It's time to add some caching to your app?
+[Catbox](https://github.com/hapijs/catbox) will help you, regardless if you are using [in-memory](https://github.com/hapijs/catbox-memory), [redis](https://github.com/hapijs/catbox-redis) or [memcached](https://github.com/hapijs/catbox-memcached) cache.

+In my experience with other frameworks, just picking a library to add some functionality can take from a day to full weeks of testing and comparing competing packages.
+In Hapi it is the contrary - it is very common to find what you need in a well-maintained plugin.

 ### Sane request lifecycle

+Some of the most popular Node.js frameworks out there use the [middleware](https://dzone.com/articles/understanding-middleware-pattern-in-expressjs) pattern for handling the requests.
+The middleware pattern can become a problem in mid to large sized apps for the following reasons:

+- Hard to tell which middlewares will be executed for a given request
+- Order of middleware registration can break the application
+- Hard to tell where a property or method is being set or modified on the request object.

+Hapi has a completely different approach to this.
+It has a well defined [request lifecycle](https://hapi.dev/api/?v=19.1.1#request-lifecycle), with pre-defined steps (that are configurable at the server or route level) that are always run in the same order.
+And if you need to add some functionality exactly at some stage of the flow, there are explicit extension points that allow intercepting and handling the request exactly where needed.
+This makes the request flow easier to understand and debug.

 ### Up to date